toshimaru/Test/README.md

-Test Repository for various git commands and GitHub features.
+A Repository for testing various git commands and GitHub features.